tokumeiAnonymous/calculator/README.md

    Background Photo by: Magda Ehlers from Pexels

-##Corner cases to be solved and features to be added:
+##Features to be added:

+-Two layer display for last result and current input and operation